What Is a RACI Matrix? Definition, Examples, Uses

 This template from the Academy to Innovate HR is a great choice for project managers who want to organize their team roles with an easy-on-the-eyes chart that evolves beyond the simple spreadsheet.

 Are you an Excel or Google Sheets user looking to take advantage of the RACI matrix?
-An Excel-formatted template from Project Management Docs can be just the solution for you.
-This template is a great template for users who want a chart that comes in a pre-formatted structure.
+An Excel-formatted template from Project Management Docs might just be the solution for you.
+This template is a great template for users who want a chart that comes in a preformatted structure.

 Featured Partners